Bosa ACL tear confirmed; Ansah joins 49ers | Sports-Games

 Free agent defensive end Ziggy Ansah has agreed to a one-year deal with the San Francisco 49ers on Monday, shortly before the team received confirmation that second-year star Nick Bosa suffered a torn ACL in his left knee.
 Bosa sustained the season-ending injury during the first quarter of Sunday's game against the New York Jets, and additional tests performed Monday agreed with the initial diagnosis.

 Bosa, 22, was the NFL Defensive Rookie of the Year in 2019 when he had 47 tackles, nine sacks, two fumble recoveries, one forced fumble and one interception in 16 games (14 starts).
-The 49ers also fear that defensive tackle Solomon Thomas suffered a torn left ACL.
-The club is still waiting confirmation.
+The 49ers also announced later Monday that defensive tackle Solomon Thomas also suffered a torn left ACL on Sunday, ending his season prematurely.
+The former first-round pick (No. 3 overall) in 2017 had yet to record a sack in 49 defensive snaps over the first two weeks.

 With the 49ers playing the New York Giants on Sunday for their second straight game at MetLife Stadium in East Rutherford, N.J., the club is staying at The Greenbrier resort in White Sulphur Springs, West Virginia.
 Coach Kyle Shanahan said part of the problem in getting confirmations of medical results was due to some logistics issues.